Header Graphic

 Traditionally, February 1 marks the first subtle turning toward spring, a seasonal threshold known as Imbolc.
 The word comes from Old Irish, meaning “in the belly,” referencing the quiet gestation taking place beneath the soil.
 Nothing is visible yet.
 No shoots have emerged.
 But something has begun to stir.

-This is not the time for planting.
-It is the time for preparing the soil.
+This is not yet the time for planting.
+It is the time for the soil to restore and prepare.

 Even the groundhog emerges briefly at this point, not to begin spring, but simply to assess whether conditions are ready, or whether more rest is required.

-This is a five-region guided series, supported by brief audio teachings and an Orienteerin Guide contaning reflections and support via gentle somatic practices, Bach flower remedies and environmental cues.
+This is a five-region guided series, supported by audio teachings and an Orienteering Guide contaning reflections and support via gentle somatic practices, Bach flower considerations and environmental cues.

 The focus is not external change through effort, but internal change through awareness, timing, and presence.